roman-milk/roman-milk.github.io/mom-of-cheerldr.md

+===

- ****** Mother of a Cheerleader Ch.
-02 ****** bydawn1958© The cock-head and shaft had been thoroughly greased and the lubrication made it quite easy for Katie to ram some of the cock into the mother's ass.
+The cock-head and shaft had been thoroughly greased and the lubrication made it quite easy for Katie to ram some of the cock into the mother's ass.
 Dani was still gasping and crying when Jill shamelessly grabbed her clit.
 The girls forced Dani to lean backwards a little, which enabled them to systematically molest her.

  Katie had her strong fingers wrapped around Dani's slim waist and she yanked downward, as she thrust up with her powerful hips.
 Dani once thought it was impossible to achieve an orgasm with something buried in her ass.
 Suddenly she glared down the front of her sweaty torso and watched Jill manipulate her inflamed clitoris.
 The girl stretched the clit until the bud was fully exposed and then she rolled it around vigorously between her skilled fingertips.